jeanmichelcote/eschaton/README.md

 # Eschaton Color Scheme

-This is slightly desaturated, non-candy looking scheme based on the Material-Theme dark scheme so it naturally blends in with the Material Theme.
+This color scheme is slightly desaturated, non-candy looking scheme based on the Material-Theme dark scheme so it naturally blends in with the Material Theme.
 ES6 adapted, JSON 5 levels coloring, JSX and CSS enhancement.

 ## Presentation